 You can download the campus map here.

 If you are driving and using a Sat Nav, please use the post code: LS16 5LF.
 A Pay and Display car park is available which can be accessed from Churchwood Avenue.
-Parking in this car park is charged at 80p per hour between 7.30 - 16.00 Monday to Friday and is free outside of these hours.
+Parking in this car park is charged at 80p per hour between 07.30-16.00 and is free outside of these hours.
 Please note there is limited space available so spaces are not guaranteed and many of the surrounding streets require a resident permit to park.

 By public transport

 If coming by train, Headingley campus is a 20 minute walk from Headingley train station.
-You can also catch a bus from Leeds centre - 1, 6, or 97 and get off at Otley Road (Ancaster Road stop).
+You can also catch a bus from Leeds centre - 1, 6, or 97 and you will need to get off at Otley Road (Ancaster Road stop).
 From there, it's a short 7-10 minute walk up Churchwood Avenue to the campus which will be on your right.

 To book a taxi we recommend Amber Cars: 0113 231 1366.